After mass shootings, Georgia organizations push harder for state hate crime law

 “The defendants would serve the exact same amount of time,” he said.

-There are federal hate crimes, but Cohen explained it’s up to the U.S. Attorney General to step in.
+There are federal hate crimes, but Cohen explained it’s up to the U.S. Attorney's office to step in.
 Padilla-Goodman said that won’t happen on every hate related case in the state.
 So, it’s up to local government to put a state law on the books.

 “Hate crimes tear at the fabric of our society,” said Padilla-Goodman.